 The State System routinely leases various land or facilities to third parties and component units.
 The contracts, at times, may include variable payments that are not known or certain to be exercised at the time of the lease receivable valuation.
 These are recognized as income in the period that they occur.

-The lease revenue, interest income and variable lease income for the fiscal year ended June 30, 2022 and 2021 are summarized in the following schedule.
+The lease revenue, interest income and variable lease income for the fiscal year ended June 30, 2023, is summarized in the following schedule.